EvanBacon/ExpoKit-Fastlane-Example/README.md

 # ExpoKit Fastlane

+> This project is deprecated in favor of `eas build` which does almost everything here automatically.
+>

 You probably enjoy the luxurious `expo build:ios` command but if you upgrade/eject to add custom native modules then you need a new approach.
 Here is my favorite way to upload to the app store on iOS.

 > I use the `produce` & `deliver` steps in vanilla Expo too!